JanDeDobbeleer/oh-my-posh/docs/docs/segment-php.md

 - display_mode: `string` - determines when the segment is displayed
   - `always`: the segment is always displayed
   - `files`: the segment is only displayed when `*.php, composer.json, composer.lock, .php-version` files are present (default)
-- enable_hyperlink: `bool` - display an hyperlink to the php release notes - defaults to `false`

 ## [Template][templates] Properties